esirotkina/main/index.md

 layout: default
 ---

-## About Me
+## Ph.D.
+Candidate, Political Science, University of North Carolina at Chapel Hill

 <img class="profile-picture" src="sherlock.jpg">

 Hi!
-I am a junior year student of B.E.
-Computer Science at Birla Institute of Technology and Science, Pilani.
+I am a political scientist who uses computational methods to study political behavior in autocracies and the US.
+My research focuses on one or more of the following fields:  Computational political behavior (#CPB), Political communication (#PC), Comparative political psychology (#CPP)

-This is a jekyll based resume template.
-You can find the full source code on [GitHub](https://github.com/bk2dcradle/researcher)
+I plan to be on the job market in 2025-26.

 ## Research Interest